South Pacific Trophy

 - Brabham BT23D (Frank Gardner): The one-off BT23D was built for Alec Mildren Racing for Tasman racing and fitted with a 2.5-litre Alfa Romeo Tipo 33 V8.
 It debuted in Frank Gardner's hands at the Warwick Farm Gold Star race in Dec 1967 and was then raced by Garder in every race of the 1968 Tasman series.
 Kevin Bartlett took over the drive for the 1968 Australian Gold Star season and the 1969 Tasman series.
 It was then sold to Jim Abbott who acquired a 5-litre Traco Oldsmobile engine from Frank Matich and built what was claimed to be the first Formula 5000 in Australia.
 It was displayed at Abbott's Melbourne Racing Car Show and thereafter mainly used in hillclimbs.
 Its racing career ended after the death of a later pilot, Chris Murphy, but the remains were acquired in 1985 by Paul Moxham who had it fully restored with its original Autodelta engines.

 - Brabham BT4 [IC-1-62] (John McCormack): New for Jack Brabham to drive at the November 1962 Australian GP.
 Used by Brabham in the New Zealand Internationals in January 1963, winning at Levin, then sold to Dave McKay's Scuderia Veloce for the Australian International races the following month.
 Raced by Graham Hill for McKay in the 1964 Tasman series, winning the Longford race in March.
 To Len Southward's Lesco Racing Team for Kerry Grant to drive during the 1964/65 season, and for Neil Whittaker in 1965/66.
 Sold to John McCormack (Glenelg, South Australia) and raced on through the next three seasons.
 From McCormack to John Blanden (Adelaide, South Australia) in 1978 and extensively rebuilt.
-To Ken Messenger (Adelaide) March 1982, then to Art Valdez (Torrance, CA) in 1986.
+To Ken Messenger (Adelaide) March 1982, then to Art Valdez (Torrance, CA) in 1986, and remained in his collection for many years, until sold to a UK consortium in 2017.

 - Brabham BT23A (Greg Cusack): Built for Jack Brabham to use in the 1967 Tasman series and fitted with a 2.5-litre Repco V8.
 Won at Longford in March.
 Sold to David McKay's Scuderia Veloce and entered for Greg Cusack to drive in the 1967 Australian Gold Star and the 1968 Tasman, but Cusack was injured when he crashed at Longford in March 1968, and decided to retire.
 The car was extensively damaged, but was repaired and Phil West took over the drive for the 1968 Gold Star, starting with victory at Bathurst on Easter Monday.
 Then sold to Brian Page and used in Gold Star and regional events.
 Mentioned again in 1972 when Monarch-Ford racer Alan Stewart was said to have it for ANF2.
 Crashed at some point and the rear of the chassis replaced.
 Acquired by Peter Simms (Kurrajong, NSW Australia) in January 1980, restored and raced for the first time at Amaroo in August 1984.
 Raced in Australian historics by Simms for many years.